denzelhartshorn/ReactNative-GuessGame/README.md

 # ReactNative-GuessGame

+ReactNative-GuessGame is a simple high/low guessing game built with React Native, Javasctipt and CSS that knows when you arent playing fair!
+It is compatable with Adiod and iOS and incorporates different screens, multiple components, styling, game mechanics, navigation and a custom button.

-A basic higher/ lower guessing game app I built with JavaScript and React-Native.
-Pick a number and see how many rounds you can go against the computer, but dont try and cheat!
+Pick a number and see how many rounds you can go, but dont try and cheat!

 To Use: